 Psalm 78 records what happened at Shiloh where God's people became His adversary.

-gave up His strength to captivity and His glory into the hand of the adversary.
-(62) He also
+His strength into captivity, And His beauty into the hand of the foe."
+He closed His people

-devoured His young men, and His virgins had no wedding songs.
-(64) His priests fell by the
+young men, And their virgins had no nuptial song."
+Their priests fell by the sword, Yet their

-sword, and His widows could not weep.
-(65) Then the Lord awoke as if from sleep, like a
+widows could not lament."
+Then Yahweh awoke as from sleep, Like a master jubilant from

-choose the tribe of Ephraim, (68) But chose the tribe of Judah, Mount Zion which He loved.
+tent of Joseph, And did not choose the tribe of Ephraim."
+Yet He chose the tribe of Judah,

 this place, on man and on beast and on the trees of the field and on the fruit of the ground;